-Social work students can participate in the Social Work Club, a dynamic group of students interested in "rolling up their sleeves" and putting social work into "action."
+Social work students can participate in the Social Work Club, a dynamic group of students interested in putting social work into "action."
 A core value of the social work profession is service-and the club is always looking for opportunities to address issues of poverty and need at the local, community level.

-Any student at CMU is welcome to participate in the Social Work Club, but elected officers (president, vice-president, secretary, treasurer, and CAB representative) must be a declared major in social work (formally accepted into the MSW program) in order to serve in these leadership roles.
+Any student at CMU is welcome to participate in the Social Work Club, but elected officers (president, vice-president, secretary, treasurer, and CAB representative) must be a declared major in social work (formally accepted into the BSW or MSW program) in order to serve in these leadership roles.
 Officers are elected every year by the Social Work Club.
-The social work faculty will advise the Social Work Club.
+Full-time social work faculty serve as co-faculty advisors for the Social Work Club.